groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search/index/saveto/_index.md

 ---
 title: SaveTo
 second_title: GroupDocs.Search for .NET API Reference
-description: Saves this index to another folder.
+description: Saves the inmemory index to disk.
+Also saves the regular index to another folder.
 Does not change the settings of this index.
 type: docs
-weight: 230
+weight: 240
 url: /net/groupdocs.search/index/saveto/
 ---
 ## Index.SaveTo method

-Saves this index to another folder.
+Saves the in-memory index to disk.
+Also saves the regular index to another folder.
 Does not change the settings of this index.

 ```csharp
 public void SaveTo(string indexFolder)